Gabaldonlab/crossmapper/README.md

 Crossmapper is distribued under the [GNU GENERAL PUBLIC LICENSE v3](https://github.com/GrantHov/crossmap/blob/master/LICENSE).

-# Step by step tutorial
-In our step-by-step tutorial

 # Installation and setup
 We have implemented the Crossmapper in Python 3.6 as an Anaconda package.
 Thus, the Crossmapper installation is as easy as any other Anaconda package, without a need to solve any dependency issues.